Validating Isaac ROS Visual SLAM on a Robot

 cd ${ISAAC_ROS_WS}/src/isaac_ros_common && \

-From this terminal, run tf2_echo to display the transform between the /map frame and the appropriate camera frame:
+From this terminal, run tf2_echo to display the transform between the /map frame and the appropriate base frame:

 • HAWK: /camera